 PubMed (MEDLINE) is publicly run by the NCBI / NIH of the United States government and is a search engine (PubMed) and database (MEDLINE) of biomedical journal articles.
 It contains the titles, abstracts, authors, journal names, keywords/index terms, and publication types of biomedical journal articles, but does not index the full texts of articles.
 PubMed also does not have as vast of a database of biomedical journal articles as Google Scholar; many publications are missing from PubMed, although its database is still certainly massive.
 The lack of full-text search and the more limited selection of articles with PubMed are major limitations compared to Google Scholar.
 Sometimes, PubMed also doesn’t provide an external link to the web page for the journal article; in such cases, Google Scholar can be used to find it instead.

 There a few features that make PubMed advantageous to Google Scholar in various instances.
 One is that PubMed allows for search queries that distinguish between original research publications, review publications, and other types of journal articles (e.g., clinical trials).
 To only return search results for and hence find literature reviews is a highly useful feature which can be very handy.
-Literature reviews provide high-quality condensed summaries/overviews and interpretation of multiple original studies/data, and are excellent for gaining knowledge about a given topic quickly and for finding original studies (which they cite).
+Literature reviews provide high-quality condensed overviews and interpretation of multiple original studies, and are excellent for gaining knowledge about a given topic quickly and for finding original studies (which they cite).
 Another advantage of PubMed is that it allows for ordering of results by date, which Google Scholar essentially does not.
 This is useful for searching research in chronological order and finding the most recent scientific research.
 A final advantage of PubMed is that it only contains biomedical publications, and hence its search results can be more focused than those of Google Scholar (which indexes all academic publications, including social sciences, humanities, etc.).
-Similarly to Google Scholar, PubMed supports the use of advanced search features (e.g., “AND”, “OR”, etc.), but these are a bit more difficult/tedious to use in the case of PubMed.
+Similarly to Google Scholar, PubMed supports the use of advanced search features (e.g., “AND”, “OR”, etc.), though these are somewhat more tedious to use in the case of PubMed.

 Google Books is a search engine by Google that indexes books.
 It appears to index the great majority of published books, and hence it seems that most books can be found with it.
 Like Google Scholar, Google Books searches the full texts of books, and has advanced search features.
 Unlike Google Scholar however, Google Books does not link to external websites for the books it catalogues; instead, you can peruse the texts right in Google Books.
 However, Google Books usually only offers previews of books, with many pages generally being omitted from view, and many books only offer “snippet” previews or no previews at all.
 Nonetheless, Google Books is an excellent resource for finding and reading scientific literature, particularly high-quality secondary sources.